MAPSuio/spring-challenge16/frenemies/README.md

-*An error in the input dataset was detected during the competittion.
-The correct answer, given the dataset that was given in the competition is 249.*
+*An error in the input dataset was detected during the competition.
+The correct answer, should be 249.
+See carlmro_proper.py for a suggested solution.
+If you trusted the problem text during the competition (which was wrong, because the data was erroneous), you would get 343.*

 # 09 Frenemies